-Performance measures and targets are coordinated with public transportation providers as well as the State DOT to the maximum extent possible to ensure consistency.
+Performance measures and targets are coordinated with public transportation providers as well as the State Department of Transportation (DOT) to the maximum extent possible to ensure consistency.
 The WMPO works with NCDOT to adopt their performance measures and targets.

-See Appendix B, Federal Regulations and Reporting Requirements, for more information on safety performance measures and performance targets
+See Appendix B, Federal Regulations and Performance Reporting, for more information on performance measures and performance targets